kurokobo/awx-on-k3s/builder/README.md

 ## Introduction

-When the Job Template launched on AWX, the playbook runs on the Execution Environment (EE), which is a containerized environment completely isolated from your K3s host.
+When the Job Template is launched on AWX, the playbook runs on the Execution Environment (EE), which is a containerized environment completely isolated from your K3s host.

 - [What's new in Ansible Automation Platform 2: automation execution environments](https://www.ansible.com/blog/whats-new-in-ansible-automation-platform-2-automation-execution-environments)

 The default EE, [quay.io/ansible/awx-ee:latest](https://quay.io/repository/ansible/awx-ee), has some typical collections, Pip modules, and RPM packages by default, but sometimes your playbooks require additional (non-default) collections, modules or packages.

-In such cases, you need to add Ansible collections, Python packages, and RPM packages to EE.
+In such cases, you need to add Ansible collections, Python packages, and RPM packages to the EE.
 There are two ways you can choose to achieve this.

 1. **Build and use your own Execution Environment**
    - This method is used when additional Pip or RPM packages are required in addition to the Ansible collection.
-   - Follow whole of this page to build and use custom EE.
+   - Follow the whole of this page to build and use a custom EE.
 2. **Place `collections/requirements.yml` in your project**
    - This is useful if you simply need additional Ansible collections only, and no additional Pip or RPM packages are required.
 However, this method cannot be used if your project type on AWX is Manual.
    - See [_Use Ansible collections without custom EE_](#use-ansible-collections-without-custom-ee) at the bottom of this page for instructions.

 ## Build your own custom EE

-To build custom EE, there is a tool called Ansible Builder.
+To build a custom EE, there is a tool called Ansible Builder.
 You can build your own custom EE with any Ansible collections, Python packages, and RPM packages added.

 - [ansible/ansible-builder](https://github.com/ansible/ansible-builder)
 - [Introduction to Ansible Builder — ansible-builder documentation](https://ansible.readthedocs.io/projects/builder/en/latest/)